geopython/pygeoapi/docs/source/cql.rst

   curl "http://localhost:5000/collections/hot_osm_waterways/items?f=json&filter=CROSSES(foo_geom,%20LINESTRING(28%20-2,%2030%20-4))"

-Note the the CQL text has been URL encoded.
-This is required in CURL commands but when entering in a browser, plain text can be used e.g. ``CROSSES(foo_geom, LINESTRING(28 -2, 30 -4))``.
+Note that the CQL text has been URL encoded.
+This is required in curl commands but when entering in a browser, plain text can be used e.g. ``CROSSES(foo_geom, LINESTRING(28 -2, 30 -4))``.